South Korea to criminalize sending leaflets into North Korea, bowing to regime

 “The South Korean government should abandon its misguided strategy of trying to win favor with Kim Jong Un by cracking down on its own citizens,” said John Sifton, Asia advocacy director at Human Rights Watch.
 “Promoting human rights is not at odds with effective foreign policy.”

-North Korean defectors and activist groups based in the South have long sent printed materials and digital drives across the border containing anything from political propaganda to South Korean movies and entertainment, which are banned in the North.
+North Korean defectors and activist groups based in the democratic South have long sent printed materials and digital drives across the border containing anything from political propaganda to South Korean movies and entertainment, which are banned in the totalitarian North.

 They also send bibles, food and medicine, often using balloons, drones or large plastic bottles to carry the items over the militarized land and sea border, in the hope that ordinary people in the North will pick up the materials and learn about the oppression imposed by the regime and the relative poverty of their nation.